milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 We use Personal Information for the following purposes:

 Fulfillment of Requests.
-We may use Personal Information about you to fulfill the purpose for which such information was provided (e.g., to send newsletters to you or respond to your requests or inquiries and provide related customer service).
+We may use Personal Information about you to fulfill the purpose for which such information was provided, e.g., to send newsletters to you or respond to your requests or inquiries and provide related customer service.
 Additional Communications.
 If you register to become a Member of our community or sign up to receive one of our e-newsletters, we may use the Personal Information submitted in connection with your application to contact you with surveys or important communications regarding Common Sense Media.
 We may additionally use Personal Information to contact you about Common Sense content, features, opportunities, and products that may be of interest to you.
 Membership.
 If you become a Member, we may use your Personal Information to maintain and update your Profile and postings in our online reviews, surveys and polls.
 All content that you submit to the Services is governed by our Terms of Use.
 We may also use Personal Information to send updates and communications to our Members, such as our e-newsletters, surveys and other important Common Sense Media communications such as information regarding the Services or changes to our terms, conditions and policies.
 Internal Operations and Analysis.
 We may also use Personal Information about you for our internal business purposes, such as data analysis, audits, enhancing or modifying our products and services, and so forth.